IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 * The endpoint must be publically accessible.
 * The endpoint must be protected with a valid CA TLS certificate.
 * The endpoint must not require an authorization header, or any application headers.
-* The endpoint must reply immediately to {{site.data.keyword.cloudcerts_short}} with  a `200 OK` status code to indicate a successful notification delivery.
-Potential long tasks should be performed asynchronously after the notificaton is delivered.
+* The endpoint must reply immediately to {{site.data.keyword.cloudcerts_short}} with a 2xx HTTP status code to indicate a successful notification delivery.
+Potential long tasks should be performed asynchronously after the notification is delivered.

 ### Notification format
 {: #notification_format}